das-developers/dasFlex/docs/CmdTemplates.md

 ```
    ?params=lfdr:ExEw,mfdr:ExEw,mfr:13ExEw,hfr:ABC12EuEvExEw
 ```
 which has *values* for each flag.
-Obviously each flag in this example should be it's own query parameter.
+Obviously each flag in this example should have been it's own query parameter.

 To deal with this all too common situation, the PARAM_SELECTOR may denote:
    1. a parameter keyword  (required)
    2. a sub-parameter keyword
-   3. a separator for sub-parameters
+   3. a separator token for sub-parameters
-   4. a separator for sub-parameters and thier values
+   4. a separator token for sub-parameters and thier values

 Here's the full syntax for a PARAM_SELECTOR:
 ```